Fox Podium

 On the spring side, the Podium gets a version of the “GlideCore” air spring that Fox launched in the 36 and 36 SL earlier this year.
 At a high level, it’s a fairly conventional design with a self-equalizing negative spring; what sets it apart from Fox’s earlier designs is that the air shaft can deflect slightly on large O-rings in the piston and seal head to reduce friction and binding when the fork is flexed.

-Formula has done something similar for some time now (including on the just-announced Selva V that we’re also testing), and it makes a lot of sense on paper.
+Formula has done something similar for some time now (including on the Selva V that we’ve also reviewed), and it makes a lot of sense on paper.
 Any fork is going to flex appreciably to one degree or another under real-world conditions, and when that happens, the stanchion and spring shaft come slightly out of alignment.
 Allowing them to float slightly should reduce the side loading on the air piston and thus the amount of friction in the spring.

 The Podium uses volume spacers to tune the amount of progression in the air spring, as Fox does across their whole fork lineup.
 The Podium spacers come in 5 cc increments to give finer tuning options (the clip-on spacers that Fox uses in most of their forks are 10 cc in volume).